H2Concepts/H2-Rent-Stripe/README.md

 ## Development

 The plugin code is organised in the `includes`, `admin`, `templates` and `assets` directories.
-Activation and deactivation hooks are registered in `federwiegen-verleih.php`.
+Activation and deactivation hooks are registered in `produkt-verleih.php`.
 Core functionality lives in `includes/` where an autoloader loads the classes.